 Build Soft Skills

 The so-called ‘soft’ skills like communication, computers and working well with others are too often overlooked by jobseekers.
-Soft skills are crucial, especially for people new to the job market.
+Soft skills are essential, especially for people new to the job market.
 Employers want to know if you could function in a particular work setting.
-Skills like Microsoft Office and keyboarding were once seen as specialized but are now becoming essential.
+Skills like Microsoft Office were once seen as specialized but are now becoming essential.
 Volunteering could also help you understand the type of skills employers are looking for in your field.
 That gives you a good advantage.

 Build Hard Skills